timmo001/home-panel/docs/docs/configuration.md

 ### hass

+A Home Assistant card.
 This is the default type of card.
 You do not need to set the `type` here as the app defaults to this.

 ```json
         {